Use Cases

 Point-in-time checks catch current issues.
 Trend checks catch pipeline breaks and data gaps:

-AI writes queries/snowflake-demo-datasource/orders_trends.sql
+AI writes connections/snowflake-demo/queries/orders_trends.sql

 AI: Orders by month: